ska-telescope/skampi/README.md

 make k8s-uninstall-chart KUBE_NAMESPACE=default
 ```

+The above installation step, including the creation of the namespace where deployment should happen, can be bundled into one by using the `make install` target, and specifying the KUBE_NAMESPACE in your `PrivateRules.mak` file as before.

-Also, verify your Minikube cluster beforehand:
+Also, verify your Minikube cluster beforehand as below (assuming that you have the `tests/requirements.txt` installed in a `venv` or similar):
 ```
 make verify-minikube
 ```